 Let’s start with Maca

 Maca is referred to by our friends at Giddy Yoyo as an “Andean Super-Tuber”.
 Most commonly sold in powder form, this root is full of vitamins and minerals, and has many health benefits.
 Maca is an adaptogenic herb, which means it has incredible stress-fighting properties.
 It can help to energize you, if your energy is too low, without the crash associated with common stimulants.
-It is also beneficial for hormone health, and is often touted as a libido-booster.
+In addition, it can help with your hormonal health, and it’s often touted as a libido-booster.

-Maca can be added to smoothies, yogurt, power balls, and is even found in one of Giddy Yoyo’s chocolate bars!
+You can add maca to smoothies, yogurt, power balls, and you can even find it in one of Giddy Yoyo’s chocolate bars!
 Just be sure to start small . . . it can pack quite a punch!

 Like its similarly-named counterpart, matcha is also a source of vitamins and minerals.
 Made from powdered green tea leaves, matcha is also energizing, but mostly from its caffeine content.
 Matcha is different from other sources of caffeine, though, in that it contains the amino acid analogue L-Theanine.
 L-Theanine is known for its mind-calming properties, so it minimizes the “caffeine jitters”.